sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 ### Datasets

-Datasets pertinent to each assignment are provided under the respective assignment header, but all datasets are available here for easy reference.
+Datasets applicable to each assignment are provided under the respective assignment header, but all datasets are available here for easy reference.

 * [IT tickets by month dataset](/assets/mgmt_3125/IT Tickets by Month.xlsx)
 * [IT tickets by location dataset](/assets/mgmt_3125/week5/IT Tickets by Location.xlsx)